peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
 * `boolean equals​(EDecimal other)`<br>
- Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object.
+ Determines whether this object's significand, exponent, and properties are equal to those of another object.
 * `boolean equals​(java.lang.Object obj)`<br>
- Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision decimal number.
+ Determines whether this object's significand, exponent, and properties are equal to those of another object and that other object is an arbitrary-precision decimal number.
 * `EDecimal Exp​(EContext ctx)`<br>
  Finds e (the base of natural logarithms) raised to the power of this object's value.